Rui Shi Zhuo

 Rui Shi Zhuo (卓汭仕, born 1956) is a Chinese-born Canadian composer, based in British Columbia.
 He has been commissioned by the Canada Council, and has written music for an animated film.
 He has been composer-in-residence for the Vancouver Chinese Music Ensemble.

 Early life and education

 Rui received his bachelor's degree in music from the Shanghai Conservatory in 1986; he then completed his master's degree in music at the University of British Columbia, where he studied with Keith Hamel and Stephen Chatman.

 Career

 In 2003 Rui was nominated for a Leo Award for his music written to accompany the National Film Board short The Chinese Violin.

 An album of Rui's compositions was released by Artifact Music in 2004.

-In 2011 Rui and Dorothy Chang composed the score for the animated film Mountain High River Flow”¦without end.
+In 2011 Rui and Dorothy Chang composed the score for the animated film Mountain High River Flow"¦without end.
 In 2014 he composed music for the BC Chinese Music Ensemble.

+He is also the conductor of Vancouver youth philharmonic orchestra.